How To Give A Difficult Cat Liquid Medicine?

 It will probably take longer than training a kitten but who knows, your cat might surprise you.

-What Not To Do When Giving Medication To My Cat?
+What Not To Do When Trying To Medicate Your Cat?

 Don’t Get Upset